risg1996/Whatsapp-clone/README.md

 Whatsapp-clone with basic functionality built using ReactJs and Material-ui.
 Till now it have only UI, will be fully functional after some time.

- To run it in your local machine type these commands in your command prompt-
+ To run it in your local machine(You should have NodeJS installed in your PC) type these commands in your command prompt-

        1. git clone git@github.com:risg1996/Whatsapp-clone.git